 Photo provided by Nanette Willis

-I'm so pleased to announce that thanks to those who have purchased Gib Nib so far, Nanette is ready to send her first check from sales through November to The Wally Foundation for $25!
+I'm so pleased to announce that thanks to those who have purchased Gib Nibs, Nanette is ready to send her first check from sales through November to The Wally Foundation for $25!
 Such a win-win for Epi-dogs - delicious wholesome treats to eat and a way to pay it forward to help other Epi-dogs in need!
 Woo!
 Thanks, Nanette, Sassy, and Sassy's Goodies!
-(To purchase Gib Nibs and have a donation sent to TWF, visit SassysGoodies.net).
+(Gib Nibs were available through SassysGoodies.net).

 For more info on NCSU-CVM's Clincal Trial, contact Julie Nettifee at firstname.lastname@example.org